Katsuki Bakugo: In My Hero Academia

 Katsuki begins the series as an intelligent student with aspirations of being the world's greatest hero, but had an arrogant, violent and crude personality.
 He often bullied Izuku Midoriya with reasons being currently unknown, during their childhood.
+Katsuki was the one to give Midoriya the moniker "Deku" (an alternate kun'yomi reading of his given name's kanji that is homophonous with 木偶, meaning "useless person; good for nothing"; treated as a clipped compound of "Defenseless Izuku" in English translations) to mock his perceived worthlessness in superhero society.
 However, after Izuku was given the generations-old Quirk, One For All, he and Katsuki enter the prestigious U.A.
 High School and are both enrolled in Class 1-A. Katsuki receives character development on par with Izuku, learning the importance of teamwork and co-operation, becoming a leader, accepting help, and how to save others in order to win.
 He also begins developing a friendship with classmates Eijiro Kirishima and Denki Kaminari.
 However, Katsuki still holds onto his habit of yelling.

 After being kidnapped by the League of Villains, and refusing their offer to join them, Katsuki is rescued by All Might, his childhood hero.
 However, All Might's hero career comes to an end as he uses the last of his powers in the fight against the mastermind and his arch-enemy, All For One, which fills Katsuki with guilt that he was the one who put an end to the great hero's career.
 After failing the Provisional Hero Licensing Exam due to his guilt and aggressive attitude, Katsuki takes Izuku out to Testing Ground Gamma, and reveals he has finally put the pieces together on how Izuku received his Quirk, One For All, from All Might.
 After that, Katsuki challenges Izuku to a battle to deal with his guilt and ask why it was Izuku who was chosen to receive One For All, when they both grew up admiring All Might just as much as each other.
 After defeating Izuku, All Might arrives to stop the fight, reassures him that what happened was not his fault, and tells him the Origins of All For One, the injury that limited his hero work, his need for a successor, and All For One.
 After agreeing to keep this information secret, Katsuki becomes one of the few people to know the truth about One for All.
 As they return to the U.A. dorms, Katsuki promises Izuku that he will surpass him one day, to which Izuku responds that he will simply have to go even higher still than Katsuki, forming a proper rivalry between the two.
 Bakugo thinks that Izuku has been hiding his quirk all this time even when Bakugo bullied him for being Quirkless until Izuku explained to him later that he just got it and that it is a borrowed quirk that was passed on to him.